Blind Blake: Music

 Blake's first recordings were made in 1926, and his records sold well.
 His first solo record was "Early Morning Blues", with "West Coast Blues" on the B-side.
 Both are considered excellent examples of his ragtime-based guitar style and were prototypes for the burgeoning Piedmont blues.
 Blake made his last recordings in 1932; his career ended with Paramount's bankruptcy.
 Stefan Grossman and Gayle Dean Wardlow have suggested it is possible that only one side of Blake's last record is actually by him; Champagne Charlie Is My Name' does not sound like Blake's playing or singing".
-Two of Blake's Paramount single releases, "Miss Emma Liza" / "Dissatisfied Blues" and "Diddie Wa Diddie" / "Police Dog Blues", are either seemingly lost or no listenable copy exists.

-His complex and intricate fingerpicking inspired Reverend Gary Davis, Jorma Kaukonen, Ry Cooder, Arlen Roth, John Fahey, Ralph McTell, David Bromberg, Leon Redbone and many others.
+His complex and intricate fingerpicking inspired Reverend Gary Davis, Jorma Kaukonen, Ry Cooder, Arlen Roth, John Fahey, Ralph McTell, David Bromberg, Leon Redbone, Muireann Bradley and many others.
 Big Bill Broonzy, hearing Blake in person in the early 1920s, said of his guitar playing "He made it sound like every instrument in the band- saxophone, trombone, clarinets, bass fiddles, pianos- everything.
 I never had seed then and I haven't to this day yet seed no one that could take his natural fingers and pick as much guitar as Blind Blake."

 The track "You Gonna Quit Me" from Bob Dylan's 1992 album Good as I Been to You is a cover of Blind Blake's "You Gonna Quit Me Blues."
+The song "Diddy Wa Diddie" has been covered by Leon Redbone for his 1977 album Double Time and by Ry Cooder for his 1974 album Paradise and Lunch.